RESEARCH BASED HIGH SCHOOL COURSES

 In 2017 year, the students worked on the following projects:

 - Development of a screening protocol for student athletes

 - Assistive device development for fall prevention

-Each product/project idea will need to be approved by the research panel and will be showcased at the end of the term during the Research Day at UHN on January 23, 2018.
+Each project was showcased at the end of the term during the Annual Research Day at UHN on January 23, 2018.

 SPORT-CENTRIC MATH CURRICULUM